valkmit/aws-graviton2-on-intel/README.md

 ## Credits

-Lots of back and forth with gh:MelloJello
+Lots of back and forth with gh:JosiahWhite